ESMValGroup/ESMValTool/doc/sphinx/source/community/code_documentation.rst

 YAML
 ~~~~

-Please use ``yamllint`` to check that your YAML files do not contain
+Please use `yamllint <https://yamllint.readthedocs.io>`_ to check that your
-mistakes.
+YAML files do not contain mistakes.
+``yamllint`` checks for valid syntax, common mistakes like key repetition and
+cosmetic problems such as line length, trailing spaces, wrong indentation, etc.
 When the tool complains about the maximum line length or too many spaces, please
 use your own best judgement about whether solving the issue will make your
 recipe more readable.